A variational quantum algorithm for the Feynman-Kac formula: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Peter Tysowski and Vaibhaw Kumar for constructive discussions regarding these topics.
+Antoine Jacquier was kind enough to read the manuscript and provide some corrections and suggestions.
+Oleksandr Kyriienko also provided insightful remarks.
 CZ acknowledges support from the National Centre of Competence in Research \emph{Quantum Science and Technology} (QSIT).
+The authors would like to acknowledge the referees for the very helpful comments that have greatly increased the accuracy, precision, and readability of the manuscript.\\

 IBM, the IBM logo, and ibm.com are trademarks of International Business Machines Corp., registered in many jurisdictions worldwide.
 Other product and service names might be trademarks of IBM or other companies.
 The current list of IBM trademarks is available at \url{https://www.ibm.com/legal/copytrade}.